The Bankrate promise

 Mississippi first-time homebuyer loan programs

-Mississippi Home Corporation’s (MHC) Smart Solution program offers 30-year mortgages at competitive rates and with lower mortgage insurance premiums.
+Mississippi Home Corporation’s (MHC) Smart6 program offers 30-year mortgages at competitive rates and with lower mortgage insurance premiums.
 The loan options include Freddie Mac (up to 97 percent financing), FHA, VA and USDA mortgages, which can be combined with down payment assistance funds.

 Smart Solution is for first-time and repeat homebuyers buying a home in the state, either a single-family home, condominium, townhome or duplex.
 Manufactured homes are also allowed with an FHA loan.
-Other eligibility requirements include having a 640 minimum credit score, and a household income of no more than $95,000.
+Other eligibility requirements include a household income of no more than $110,000.

 MHC Mortgage Revenue Bond 7

 MHC’s Mortgage Revenue Bond 7 (MRB7) program also comes with a competitive interest rate and down payment assistance but is geared toward first-time homebuyers, veterans or those who are planning on purchasing a home in a specially designated target area.
 You’ll need to meet certain criteria, including credit score minimums, based on the loan you choose: Fannie Mae or Freddie Mac, FHA, VA or USDA.

 Like the Smart6 program, you’ll need to be within income limits, but these differ based on the county.
 There are also purchase price limits: If the home is in a target area, the limit is $332,000; in a non-target area, it’s $275,000.

 Mississippi down payment assistance

 Like most first-time homebuyer programs, MHC’s mortgages and down payment assistance are combined together.
 As long as you meet the qualifying requirements for the first mortgage, you’ll be eligible for the assistance.

 MHC Smart Solution Second

-If you’re borrowing a mortgage through MHC’s Smart Solution program, you can take advantage of the Smart Solution Second down payment assistance, which offers help up to 4.5 percent as a second mortgage.
-The second mortgage is a 10-year loan with the same rate as your first mortgage.
+If you’re borrowing a mortgage through MHC’s Smart Solution program, you can take advantage of the Smart Solution Second down payment assistance, which offers help up to $6,000 as a second mortgage at zero percent interest.